-Child care regulations require one adult for every 7 children who are 18 months - 2.5 years, and require one adult for 5 children who are 0-18 months.
+Child care regulations require one adult for every 7 children ages 18 months to 2.5 years, and require one adult for 5 children ages 0 to 18 months.

-Child care regulations require one adult for every 18 children who are 4 years up to school age, and require one adult for every 11 children who are 2.5-4 years old.
+Child care regulations require one adult for every 18 children who are 4 years up to school age, and require one adult for every 11 children who are 2.5 to 4 years old.

 Requires one teacher for every 18 students

 Requires that infants and toddlers in child care centers be assigned a consistent primary caregiver 17

 Has implemented a statewide Quality Rating Improvement System (QRIS) 20

 Has comprehensive, free-standing standards for social emotional learning at the K-12 level 21

 Requires a minimum of a bachelor's degree for lead teachers in public pre-K programs and licensed child care centers 22